 10. TEAM SCORERS AND UMPIRES

-Each team must supply their own scorer.
+Each team must supply a scorer as required by CCA.
 This person should not be a person playing in the game and should be fully dedicated to scoring in both innings and must be competent at scoring.

 11. PENALTY POINTS FOR BREACH OF RULES.

-Teams that fail to supply umpires for the whole game when required are liable to a penalty of one point deduction.
+Teams that fail to supply umpires or scorers for the whole game when required are liable to a penalty of one point deduction.

 12. THE RESULT